tarwn/lessthandot-hugo/blogs/content/posts/2009-07-18-including-an-aggregated-column-s-related.md

 FROM
    Sales.Customer C
    INNER JOIN Sales.SalesOrderHeader O1 ON C.CustomerID = O1.CustomerID
-WHERE not exists (select 1 from Sales.SalesOrderHeader O2 where O2.CustomerID = O1.CustomerID and O1.OrderDate &lt; O2.OrderDate)</pre>
+WHERE not exists (select 1 from Sales.SalesOrderHeader O2 where O2.CustomerID = O1.CustomerID and O1.OrderDate < O2.OrderDate)</pre>

 Note, that the first variation of this query may return duplicate rows, but the second will always return only one row per group (with the latest OrderID).